debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 <p style="text-align:center;"><img src="/assets/enabot_part3/netcat_success.png" alt="ebocontrol" style="height: 50%; width:50%;"/></p>

 And it worked!
 We connected and ran ```ps -A | grep hello``` to show that the hello script is running in the background.
-We were happy it worked too cause if it didn't it may have been bricked till we took the chip off and reprogrammed it manually.
+We were happy it worked too because if it didn't it may have been bricked till we took the chip off and reprogrammed it manually with the original firmware.

 From here on out, as long as the ebo is on, it will be attempting to connect to our host computer where we can then have complete access to it.